open-telemetry/opentelemetry-network/README.md

-# Flowmill telemetry collector #
+# Network Explorer #

-Flowmill telemetry collector is an agent that can collect low level telemetry straight from the Linux Kernel using the [eBPF technology](https://ebpf.io/).
+Network Explorer kernel collector is an agent that can collect low level telemetry straight from the Linux Kernel using the [eBPF technology](https://ebpf.io/).
 It does so with negligible overhead towards compute and network resources.